cms-opendata-workshop/workshop-lesson-tagandprobe/index.md

 > ## What is this lesson about?
 >
 > Welcome.
 In this lesson you will:
-> - Learn whatTag & Probe method is.
+> - Learn what Tag & Probe method is.
 > - A simple way to measure efficiency.
 > - Learn two method of signal extraction from a dataset.
 > - Learn how to use efficiency measurement tools.